 Ventress real estate is some of the most expensive in Louisiana, although Ventress house values don't compare to the most expensive real estate in the U.S.

-When you are in Ventress, you'll notice that it is more blue-collar than most other communities in America.
-35.94% of Ventress’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Ventress is generally considered to be a blue-collar town.
+35.94% of the Ventress workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ventress is a town of production and manufacturing workers, managers, and professionals.
 There are especially a lot of people living in Ventress who work in management occupations (23.73%), art, media, and design (10.37%), and sales jobs (6.91%).

 Of important note, Ventress is also a town of artists.
 Ventress has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ventress’s character.